technicallySpeaking/technicallySpeaking.github.io/digressions.md

 ### Internet of Dingus

-Ryan is in the process of building a fairly naive implementation of an IOT ecosystem to better illustrate the various bits this buzzword is comprised.
+Ryan is in the process of building an IOT ecosystem to better illustrate the various bits this buzzword is comprised.
 You can read more about it on [this passport post](https://passport.vml.com/post/introducing-internet-dingus).

 ![schematic for a dingus](/uploads/dingus-bb-0.png)